Jones slopes and coarse volume of near-alternating links: Graphical skein theory

 \section{Graphical skein theory}

 We follow the approach of \cite{Lic97} in defining the Temperley-Lieb algebra.
-The following formulas are also found in \cite{MV94}.
-Let $F$ be an orientable surface with boundary which has a finite (possibly empty) collection of points specified on $\partial F$.
-A link diagram on $F$ consists of finitely many arcs and closed curves on $F$ such that \begin{itemize} \item There are finitely many transverse crossings with an over-strand and an under-strand. \item The endpoints of the arcs form a subset of the specified points on $\partial F$. \end{itemize} Two link diagrams on $F$ are isotopic if they differ by a homeomorphism of $F$ isotopic to the identify.
+The original source of the formulas is \cite{MV94}.
+Let $F$ be an orientable surface (with or without boundary) which has a finite (possibly empty) collection of points specified on $\partial F$.
+A link diagram on $F$ consists of finitely many arcs and closed curves on $F$ such that \begin{itemize} \item There are finitely many transverse crossings with an over-strand and an under-strand. \item The endpoints of the arcs form a subset of the specified points on $\partial F$. \end{itemize} Two link diagrams on $F$ are isotopic if they differ by a homeomorphism of $F$ isotopic to the identity.
 The isotopy is required to fix $\partial F$.